monome/docs/docs/norns/index.md

 See the REFERENCE section below for details on the parameters available.

+### SYSTEM / DEVICES

+This is a list of connected USB hardware (currently MIDI and grids) with their associated port number.
+Most scripts address port 1.
+See [norns study 4](https://monome.org/docs/norns/study-4/) for a scripting guide to multiple ports.

+This menu lets you re-assign connected devices to specific ports.

 ### SYSTEM / WIFI

 The WIFI nub must be inserted before starting.
 Here you can set up a hotspot or connect to an existing network.